LucaMingarelli/haver/README.md

 # ❗❗❗ Notice ❗❗❗
 # The ownership of the old haver domain on PyPi (installable as `pip install haver`) has been passed on to Haver Analytics.
 ## In order to install this library you now need to use the command above.
-## Running `pip install haver` will now install Haver Analytics' library
+## Running `pip install haver` will soon install Haver Analytics' library

 # How to